 Static electricity is a real risk in data centers.
 A discharge event can damage or destroy sensitive electronics, and the floor is one of the more overlooked variables in keeping it under control.

 Both Ashford Formula and RetroPlate have been independently tested to ASTM F150, the industry standard for static dissipative flooring.
 Both pass.
 That means charge dissipates safely rather than building up, which is exactly what a room full of servers needs.
-Documented test results are available for review: Ashford Formula | RetroPlate.

 There’s a practical reason data center owners are increasingly specifying polished concrete: the facilities represent a significant capital investment, and the people touring them (investors, enterprise clients, potential tenants) respond to what they see.
 A high-gloss polished floor communicates the same precision and quality as everything above it.